jefedcreator/traveloor_celo/README.md

 # Traveloor
 Traveloor is a platform that can make it easier for users to purchase exclusive travel and vacation access in form of NFTs.
-Traveloor is an ERC1155 smart contract that handles four types of Nfts: FLIGHT tickets, CRUISE tickets, HOTEL tickets, TRAIN tickets at a slight cost of 0.1cUSD the USD equivalent on the celo blockchain
+Traveloor is an ERC1155 smart contract that handles four types of Nfts: FLIGHT tickets, CRUISE tickets, HOTEL tickets, TRAIN tickets at a slight cost in cUSD the USD equivalent on the celo blockchain.
+The app also allows Tickets sellers to update the ticket prices as they see fit.
+Traveloor is complete decentralised as even the ticket thumbnails are fetched from IPFS alongside their description.

 # Install